chinthliss/MuckWebInterface/README.md

 ## Deployment
 Make sure Composer and NPM are installed
 Clone project from git or Download files to a folder
-Rename .env.example to .env and fill out the settings in it
+Copy .env.example to .env and fill out the settings in it

 The following resources need to be downloaded separately:
 * /public/sitelogo.png